atlantistechnology/sdt-artifacts/binaries.md

 See the main documentation for discussion of the additional capabilities provided by the supporting executables.
 Note that this archive simply maintains the latest(ish) version of each executable.
-To build a specific older version for your platform, clone the appropriate release branch of
+To build a specific older version for your platform, clone the appropriate release branch of that release, and compile it using `go install ./...`.

 ## aix / ppc64
   - [gotree](https://github.com/atlantistechnology/sdt-artifacts/blob/main/aix/ppc64/gotree)